bqror: An R package for Bayesian Quantile Regression in Ordinal Models: Applications

-In this application, the objective is to analyze the factors that affects public opinion on the proposal to raise federal taxes for couples (individuals) earning more than \$250,000 (\$200,000) per year in the United States (US).
-The background of this proposal was to extend the ``Bush Tax'' cuts for the lower and middle income classes, but restore higher rates for the richer class.
-Such a policy is considered ``pro-growth,'' since the motivation is to promote growth in the US economy by augmenting consumption among the low-middle income families.
+Here, the objective is to analyze the factors that affect public opinion on the proposal to raise federal taxes for couples (individuals) earning more than \$250,000 (\$200,000) per year in the United States (US).
+The proposal was designed to extend the Bush Tax cuts for the lower and middle income classes, but restore higher rates for the richer class.
+Such a policy is considered pro-growth, since it is aimed to promote economic growth in the US by augmenting consumption among the low-middle income families.
 After extensive debate, the proposed policy received a two year extension and formed a part of the ``Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010''.

 The data for the study was taken from the 2010-2012 American National Election Studies (ANES) on the Evaluations of Government and Society Study 1 (EGSS 1) and contains 1,164 observations.
-The dependent variable in the model, individual's opinion on tax increase, has 3 categories: \emph{Oppose}, \emph{Neither favor nor oppose}, and \emph{Favor} (See Figure~\ref{fig:policyOutcome}).
-The covariates included in the model are the intercept, indicator variables for income above \$75,000, bachelors' degree, post-bachelors' degree, computer ownership, cell phone ownership, and white race.
+The dependent variable in the model, individual's opinion on tax increase, has 3 categories: \(\textit{Oppose}\), \(\textit{Neither favor nor oppose}\), and \(\textit{Favor}\) (See Figure \ref{fig:TaxFreqDist-tab-static}).
+The covariates included in the model are the intercept, indicator variables for employment status, income above \$75,000, bachelors' degree, post-bachelors' degree, computer ownership, cell phone ownership, and white race.

-To fit a Bayesian ordinal quantile model on public opinion about federal tax increase, we load the \CRANpkg{bqror} package, prepare the data, and provide the inputs into the \textbf{quantregOR2} function.
-Specifically, we define the outcome variable, covariate matrix \citep[with covariates in order as in][]{Rahman-2016}, specify the prior distributions for $(\beta_{p}, \sigma_{p})$, choose the second cut-off value, burn-in size, number of post burn-in MCMC iterations, and quantile value ($p=0.5$ for this illustration).
+To estimate the quantile model on public opinion about federal tax increase, we load the \CRANpkg{bqror} package, prepare the data, and provide the inputs into the \texttt{quantregOR2} function.
+Specifically, we define the outcome variable, covariate matrix (with covariates in order as in Rahman 2016), specify the prior distributions for \((\beta_{p}, \sigma_{p})\), choose the second cut-off value, burn-in size, number of post burn-in MCMC iterations, and values for quantile (\(p=0.5\) for this illustration) and autocorrelation cutoff.